-NR-13435 was packaged aseptically, in screw-capped plastic cryovials.
+NR-13432 was packaged aseptically in cryovials.
 The product is provided frozen and should be stored at -60°C or colder immediately upon arrival.
 For long-term storage, the vapor phase of a liquid nitrogen freezer is recommended.
 Freeze-thaw cycles should be avoided.